From 1986 to 2000: 325 Award-winning Video Episodes

 Video Magazine; Listed as a News Program by Actor's Equity Association

-Now heading in its third decade, Flickers unites multi-media, multi-discipline art forms for the cultural benefit of Rhode Island and the New England region
+Now heading in its fourth decade, Flickers unites multi-media, multi-discipline art forms for the cultural benefit of Rhode Island and the New England region

 CCTV Studio in Cambridge, Massachusetts and on location throughout New England